FAQs About Home Health Care

 How do I get a doctor’s order to obtain your services?

 Let your doctor know you are interested in having A Care Connection Home Health provide services to you in your home.
 Then, your doctor will contact us to begin your care.
 You can also call our office if you need assistance or have any questions.
+We can facilitate obtaining the order from your doctor.
 Doctors within most specialties can refer patients to home care agencies, as can hospitals and skilled nursing facilities.

 Do I have a choice in the agency that cares for me at home?